AltaModaTech/azure-metrics-for-node/README.md

-# Windows Azure SDK for Node.js
+# Windows Azure Storage Metrics SDK for Node.js

 This project provides a Node.js package that makes it easy to access Windows Azure Storage Metrics.